The $24 Plan That Quietly Costs You $400

 Frequently Asked Questions

-How much does esthetician software cost per month?
-Base prices range from free (Square) to $139/month (SpaSphere).
+Q: How much does esthetician software cost per month?
+A: Base prices range from free (Square) to $139/month (SpaSphere).
 But real costs — including add-ons, processing fees, and separate tools — range from $400 to $600/month for a solo esthetician doing $15,000/month in revenue.
 The base price difference between platforms is smaller than it appears.

-Is free booking software worth it?
-For getting started, yes.
+Q: Is free booking software worth it?
+A: For getting started, yes.
 Long-term, free tools create hidden costs in processing fees, missing features, and manual workarounds.
 If you are booking more than 50 appointments per month, you are likely spending more time and money on workarounds than a proper platform would cost.

-Should I choose annual or monthly billing?
-Annual billing typically saves 10 to 20 percent.
+Q: Should I choose annual or monthly billing?
+A: Annual billing typically saves 10 to 20 percent.
 If you are confident in your choice, go annual.
 If you are testing a new platform, start monthly and switch to annual after 60 to 90 days once you know it fits your workflow.

-Do processing fees vary between platforms?
-Yes.
+Q: Do processing fees vary between platforms?
+A: Yes.
 Rates range from 2.6% to 2.9% plus per-transaction fees.
 On $15,000/month revenue, that is a $45 to $75 difference.
 Worth comparing, but not the biggest cost factor — add-ons and missing features typically cost more than the processing fee difference.

 One plan.
 Everything included. $139/mo flat with no add-ons, no per-booking fees, and no hidden costs.
 See if SpaSphere fits how you work.